Protect your budget with a consistent mortgage payment at a low rate that will stay the same through the life of your loan.

-Your monthly payment will likely be higher.
+The trade-off is that your monthly payment will likely be higher.
 Even with the lower interest rate, you will probably have a slightly higher payment with a 15-year mortgage.
 This happens because you are paying more towards principal from the beginning.
-But, you will be mortgage-free in half the time, which is no small feat.
+However, you will be mortgage-free in half the time, which is no small feat.

-You will pay more in interest.
-Longer mortgage means more interest charged.
-This is how banks and other lenders make their money.
+If you opt for a 30-year fixed rate mortgage, you will end up paying more in interest.
+A longer mortgage period means more interest charged, which is how banks and other lenders make their money.
 They loan you, the borrower, money and collect their interest over the 15 or 30 years it takes you to pay them back.